mulark/factorio_benchmarking_mods/region-cloner/doc/Documentation.md

 Number of copies allows you to specify how many pastes you want. ex: I want 10 total copies of a design, I put 9 here.
 Must be a whole positive number.

 The shrink selection area reduces the selected area to only the area required.
 This can expand the area as well, if an entity is partially cut off by the selection area, but its collision box lies partially outside.
-If your selection box is currently all 0's, then it will select the box around all player entites.
+If your selection box is currently all 0's, then it will select the smallest bounding box that encompasses all player entites in the player's surface.

 Get selection tool gives you a tool that allows you to rapidly select new areas and populate them into the left_top and right_bottom fields.